FEWD-4-17-23/curriculum/README.md

 # Homework
 The homework and in-class assignments for this course are designed to help you apply and hone the skills and knowledge you’re learning.
 Assignments build upon each other, and each represents a different element of your final project.
 Some assignments will be done in class, while others will be completed as homework.

 Homework does not receive a grade, only confirmation of whether or not it’s been completed.
-To submit your homework use this link: <a href="" target="_blank" rel="noopener noreferrer">https://form.jotform.com/230144447034144</a>
+To submit your homework use this link: <a href="https://form.jotform.com/231056049664154" target="_blank" rel="noopener noreferrer">https://form.jotform.com/231056049664154</a>

 Homework is due the Thursday (US) / Friday (AU) AFTER the week it was assigned.
 If homework is turned in on time, it will be given a full review along with comments on the work.
 Late homework will be accepted up to and including the last day of class but will only be checked for completion.